Improving the Reorder Rate on QCommerce

 ↑ 3.18% increase in Shops ABV

-3. Enhancing reorder component
+3. Enhancing Reorder Component

 Data shows that Beverages, Staples, and Water are the most frequently reordered items— in that order.
-By consistently surfacing items in this ranked sequence, we can boost the chances of users reordering.

-4. Personalized Contextual Trigger (Smart recommendation)
+4. Personalized Contextual Trigger

 Building personalized trigger will hopefully help increase the intent of users to make an action even if they had not initially planned on shopping before, through CRM notification.